 What needs to be illuminated in the room?
 Do you need general lighting or task lighting?
 Check out our blog article on the 3 Basic Types of Lighting.

-If your light source has a narrow beam, it allows the light to be concentrated onto surfaces where the task is is performed.
+If your light source has a narrow beam, it allows the light to be concentrated onto surfaces where the task is performed.

 A wide beam will not allow light to reach the surface that needs to be illuminated.
 The wide beam option is preferred in ambient or general lighting.